andrewoma/dexx/README.md

 * All collections have been implemented
 * HashSet, TreeSet, HashMap, TreeMap and Vector are ports from Scala
 * ConsList and ArrayList have been written from scratch.
-* Helper classes for construction and adapters to `java.util` collections are complete
+* Helper classes for construction and adapters to `java.util` collections are available
 * Test coverage is fairly comprehensive: 95% line and 90% branch at present

 #### Dependencies